-Interests in the equity instruments of entities in the consolidated entity held by directors of the reporting entity and their director-related entities at 30 June 2013, being the number of instruments held, were:
+Interests in the equity instruments of entities in the consolidated entity held by directors of the reporting entity and their director-related entities at 30 June 2014, being the number of instruments held, were:

 - (i) D Tudehope and A Tudehope collectively wholly own Claiward Pty Ltd, an entity which holds 12,501,390 (60%) of the ordinary shares of Macquarie Telecom.
 The relevant ownership interests in Claiward Pty Ltd are held by Semark Pty Ltd at 84% and Fenton Australia Pty Ltd at 16%.
-The shares in these latter companies are held by D Tudehope and A Tudehope respectively; - (ii) a director-related entity of D Tudehope and A Tudehope holds 7,183 ordinary shares issued under the Employee Discretionary Share Plan and Share Purchase Plan; - (iii) a director-related entity of D Tudehope holds 319,699 ordinary shares.
-D Tudehope holds a further 133 shares issued under the Employee Discretionary Share Plan; - (iv) R Kaye has an interest in 6,091 ordinary shares; - (v) a director-related entity of J Palfreyman holds 10,000 ordinary shares.
-J Palfreyman also has an interest in 40,000 ordinary shares.
+The shares in these latter companies are held by D Tudehope and A Tudehope respectively; - (ii) a director-related entity of D Tudehope and A Tudehope holds 7,183 ordinary shares issued under the Employee Discretionary Share Plan and Share Purchase Plan; - (iii) a director-related entity of D Tudehope holds 323,649 ordinary shares.
+D Tudehope holds a further 133 shares issued under the Employee Discretionary Share Plan; - (iv) R Kaye has an interest in 6,027 ordinary shares.